JoeyChuang1/Connect4_AI/README.md

 # Connect4_AI
+Engineered Actor-Critic and Rainbow DQN reinforcement learning agents for the Connect4 gym environment, achieving a 100% win rate against all online bots and perfecting the model’s decision-making.
+Conducted performance evaluations from both puzzle and empty states, demonstrating the impact of pre-populated initial conditions in accelerating RL training efficiency.
 This project explores the application of reinforcement learning algorithms—specifically Deep Q-Networks (DQN) and Actor-Critic methods—in multi-agent, sparse reward environments using the game Connect Four as a testbed.
 Implemented from scratch in Python with PyTorch, NumPy, and Matplotlib, the project investigates the performance, training efficiency, and strategic development of these algorithms.

 ## Table of Contents